Gordon999/Pi_Videoer/README.md

 MAIN MENU

-CAPTURE - switch capturing ON / OFF
+CAPTURE - switch capturing ON / OFF.
+Shows number of videos in RAM - on SD card

 RECORD  - click to capture a video